SuperNEMO-DBD-France/Falaise/documentation/flsimulate/FLSimulate.md

   - the  *geometry*   service  :  it  describes   the  geometry  model associated  to  the  experimental  setup   on  top  of  which  the simulation setup is built.
-  - the  *electronics*  service (not  used  yet)  : it  describes  the electronics model associated  to the experimental setup  on top of which the simulation setup is built.
+  - the  *devices/electronics*  service (not  used  yet)  : it  describes  the model of electronics.readout devices associated  to the experimental setup on top of which the simulation setup is built.

   Parameters of interest are: